 Diagnostic & Treatment Services

 Patients with hematologic malignancies often have a complex array of medical issues.
-Our Program for Hematologic Malignancies brings together a team of specialists to provide patients with individualized treatment plans without duplicating services.
+Our Hematologic Malignancies Service brings together a team of specialists to provide patients with individualized treatment plans without duplicating services.
 Patients are evaluated by:

 - Medical oncologists/hematologists

 - Specialized nurses, nurse practitioners, and research nurses

 - Social workers

 The team offers a comprehensive range of diagnostic